raoul2000/yii2-workflow/guide/about-workflows.md

 2. the chief editor is responsible for publishing/unpublishing posts
 3. the chief editor is responsible for sending a post to archive

-That will be enough for this example but of course there could (and probably should) be more rules.
+That will be enough for this example but of course we could (and probably should) add more business rules.
 Now, based on what we have just define, here is the Post workflow :

 <img src="post-workflow-2.png" alt="workflow 2"/>